Trilarion/opensourcegames/entries/world_of_might_and_magic.md

 # World of Might and Magic

-_Remake of Might and Magic 6-8 game engine._

 - Home: https://github.com/gp-alex/world-of-might-and-magic
 - Inspirations: Might and Magic VI: The Mandate of Heaven, Might and Magic VII: For Blood and Honor, Might and Magic VIII: Day of the Destroyer
 - State: beta